xinjuezou-whi/Open_Duck_reference_motion_generator/README.md

 - Validate that we can train policies with these motions (might have broken something during the port...)
 - Fix small bugs in gait_playground (refreshing, changing robots ...)
 - Nicer visualization ?
 Directly visualize using meshcat maybe.
+- A document to specify the reference motion format, if someone wants to convert some mocap data to use for the imitation reward ?
+- The repo duck themed, but it could be a generic motion generator based on placo for biped robots (will add sigmaban at some point)